NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 ret
 ```

 Suppose the pseudo-operand replacement pass has allocated 20 bytes of stack space to store local variables in a particular function.
 We'd normally subtract 32 bytes from RSP.
-Buf if the funcitons uses one callee-saved register, we should subtract 24 bytes instead.
+But if the function uses one callee-saved register, we should subtract 24 bytes instead.
 Here is why:

 ```
 Binary(Sub, Quadword, Imm(24), Reg(SP))